 The inductees will be honored on December 3rd at the Paramount Theater.
 More than seven musical acts will pay tribute including The Lumineers, Leo Kottke, Isaac Slade of the Fray, Amos Lee, The Nitty Gritty Dirt Band, members of Leftover Salmon, String Cheese Incident, and surprise guests – plus

 Colorado Governor John Hickenlooper leading a “roast” of Morris this is a not-to-be-missed event.
 To attend this fun event and honor some of the most prolific members of the Colorado music scene, grab tickets here.
-If you’re interested in learning more about Colorado’s musical history, visit the Colorado Music Hall of Fame presented by Comfort Dental and check out our exhibits that range from 20th Century Pioneers to John Denver.
+If you’re interested in learning more about Colorado’s musical history, visit the Colorado Music Hall of Fame and check out our exhibits that range from 20th Century Pioneers to John Denver.